reactive/data-client/docs/core/api/useLive.md

 import StackBlitz from '@site/src/components/StackBlitz';
 import UseLive from '../shared/\_useLive.mdx';

-Async rendering of changing remote data.
+Async rendering of remotely triggered data mutations.

 [useSuspense()](./useSuspense.md) + [useSubscription()](./useSubscription.md) in one hook.

+`useLive()` is reactive to data [mutations](../getting-started/mutations.md); rerendering only when necessary.

 ## Usage